Floydd, a 15.2hh 15-year-old part-bred TB had just started British Eventing, doing BE90 classes with his owner, Millie.

 Floydd’s love for eventing encouraged Millie to take a year out before starting university to concentrate on riding him and experiencing as many events as possible.

-In April last year, the day after Floydd’s 3rd event, he went very lame on his offside fore leg.
+In April, the day after Floydd’s third event, he went very lame on his offside fore leg.
 Floydd had never been lame before.

 Vet Stewart Mechie advised Millie to give him field rest and put him on the walker, and, if it passed, bring him back into work.
 The lameness went away, but returned the day before their next event.

 Worried about Floyyd and disappointed about missing the event, she asked Stewart to investigate the problem further.

 To find out exactly where the problem was coming from, nerve and joint blocking was used.
 This involves using local anaesthetic to help isolate the area of lameness by numbing different regions until the lameness reduces or disappears.